sqlitecloud/docs/sqlite/json1.md

 ---
 title: JSON Functions And Operators
-description: JSON Functions And Operators
+description: By default, SQLite supports twenty-nine functions and two operators for dealing with JSON values.
 statement: SELECT json_object('id' , ArtistId, 'name', name) FROM Artist;
 ---